How to use Stacks Market to Borrow Assets

-Start by visiting https://app.zestprotocol.comarrow-up-right and connecting your Stacks wallet.
-We currently support Leatherarrow-up-right, Xversearrow-up-right, OKX Walletarrow-up-right, Fordefiarrow-up-right, and Asignaarrow-up-right.
+Start by visiting [https://app.zestprotocol.com](https://app.zestprotocol.com/) and connecting your Stacks wallet.
+We currently support [Leather](https://leather.io/), [Xverse](https://www.xverse.app/), [OKX Wallet](https://www.okx.com/web3), [Fordefi](https://fordefi.com/), and [Asigna](https://asigna.io/).

 Only assets with a **checkmark** under the **‘Collateral’** column are eligible.